 By discussing how innovation and market characteristics affect business strategy, the paper contributes to knowledge on the strategy-innovation link.
-The conclusions reported here may provide considerable assistance to managers who are searching for better ways to develop strategy and manage their organizations, while increasing their innovative abilities and capacities.
-By pointing to different theoretical positions, managers can get a sense of which theoretical perspectives to consider in their efforts to develop their organizations into the future.
-While strategy in many organizations has up until now used analyses in the form of five forces, the Boston Consulting Group's (BCG) matrix, the resource based view of the firm, and other approaches, we believe that managers in the future should think freshly in terms of the types of theories they build their strategy work on, if one of their key objectives is value creation and innovation, as opposed to value appropriation.
-The paper suggests that as innovation to a larger degree becomes a key objective in many saturated organizations under conditions of change, business model theory, disruption theory, and innovation strategy should take place as core theoretical perspectives for organizations in their strategy processes.
+The conclusions reported in the paper provide considerable assistance to managers searching for better ways to develop strategy and manage their organizations, while increasing their innovative ability.
+By pointing to different theoretical positions, managers get a sense of theoretical perspectives to consider in their efforts to develop their organizations into the future.
+While strategy in many organizations have used analysis in the form of five forces, the BCG-matrix, the resource based view of the firm etc., managers in the future should think differently in terms of the types of theories they build their strategy work on - if a key objective is value creation and innovation as opposed to value appropriation.
+The paper suggests that as innovation to a larger degree becomes a key objective in many saturated organizations under conditions of change, business model theory, disruption theory and innovation strategy should also take place as core theoretical perspectives in organizations in their strategy processes.

-Nevertheless, the conceptual nature of the study has limitations and further empirical research is needed to explore and test if the conclusions of the discussion are to reach beyond the provided categories.
+Nevertheless, the conceptual nature of the study has limitations and further empirical research is needed to explore and test if the conclusions of the discussion beyond the provided conceptual categories.